Recommendations for designing and creating a monitoring system

 Visualization

 Visualization in health monitoring is critical for understanding the state of the workload.
-Visualization can help you quickly identify issues and trends, and can also help you understand the impact of changes you make to the workload.
+Visualization can help you quickly identify issues and trends, and can also help you understand the effect of changes you make to the workload.

 Dashboards